Prescription Drug Abuse Treatment: Can You Get Addicted to Prescription Drugs?

 Step Two: Inpatient Rehab vs. Outpatient Rehab

 One of the first steps you can take before entering a prescription drug addiction treatment program is to get a mental health assessment.
-North Jersey Recovery Center has trained medical professionals who can help you navigate what is the best treatment facility for YOU.
-The decision of enrolling in an inpatient or an outpatient drug rehab program is critical.
+North Jersey Recovery Center has trained medical professionals who can help you navigate what is the best treatment facility for you.
+After you complete a inpatient medical detox, if necessary, you will have the option of continuing your treatment in our partial care program.
+Partial care or PHP is technically outpatient treatment, because you do not sleep in a medical facility overnight.
+But it offers many of the same benefits as a residential rehab in that you receive a full day of treatment, 5 days a week.

 Some of the aspects of your prescription drug addiction treatment assessment may include but are not limited to: